Project-Counter/cop5/source/12-maintenance/01-instructions-for-submittal-of-proposed-change.rst

 Instructions for Submittal of Proposed Change
 ---------------------------------------------

 Changes and updates to the COUNTER Code of Practice can be submitted by anyone.
-Submissions MUST be made via email and directed to the Project Director (tasha.mellins-cohen@counterusage.org).
+Submissions MUST be made via email and directed to code@countermetrics.org.
 Each idea for submission MUST include:

 * Submitter contact information: